 Switch Definition -h,help Show this help message and exit. -p PORT_VALUE,port=PORT_VALUE Used in coordination with the CTS_GUI.
 Port used to communicate with GUI supplied socket server. -t,time_stamp Generates a time stamp to be added to the report filename (assuring unique test run names). -r REPORT_FILENAME,report_filename=REPORT_FILENAME Full path to the conformance test report PDF file.
 Default filename is FACEConformanceTest_SEGMENT_PROJECT_NAME.pdf in the same directory as the segment project file. -v,version Verifies that a project configuration is valid for running conformance tests.
-Return code is 0 if valid, and 1 if invalid.
+Return code is 0 if valid, and non-zero if invalid.
 Saves a log(PROJECT_CONFIG_NAME.ver_log) to the same directory as the configuration file, and sends the results to stdout. -ggold Build GSLs for given project. -ddatamodel Test only data model.
+Return code is 0 if valid, and non-zero if invalid.